Steven Spielberg’s Director’s Chair

 You can burn a lot of money and days blindly trying out different camera angles, which never seems quite fair.
 In a real production, you would have some kind of concept of what you’re shooting, either through storyboarding or blocking out the shot.
 The budget metagame never gives you enough days or cash to shoot absolutely everything you’re offered, making this lack of clarity sting more than it feels like it should.
 I started to get pretty raw when I was blowing $91,000 just to discover a shot of a clock was 2 seconds long and never moved.

-Meanwhile, there’s no reason to ever run more than one take.
-You don’t coach the actors and you can’t get a better performance on a second try.
+Meanwhile, there’s no reason to ever run more than one take, unless you forgot to print it or changed your mind.
+You don’t talk to the actors and you can’t get a better performance on a second try.
 The shot just exists as-is – take it or leave it.
 On your fourth playthrough, you’ll unlock “improv” shots, but these aren’t exactly alternate takes.
 They’re either literal additional scenes suggested by your crew, or fourth wall breaking quips and campy side action (like a Stooges-esque fight).

 You’ll also be randomly stopped by members of your crew with some kind of unexpected issue.
 The lighting director needs more time.
 A costume wasn’t on the daily call sheet.
 These exist almost exclusively to challenge your budget.
 If you’re lucky, you can shoot a camera angle that doesn’t involve that actor or element while the issue gets solved.
 If you’re not, you either have to wait, or choose not to shoot that angle at all.
 Waiting eats into your production days, while cartoons about wasting money overlay the screen like the Whammies in Press Your Luck.
 However, once you solve one of the randomized “issues,” that issue never comes up again.
 Ma needs 30 minutes in makeup and then she’s good for the rest of the month.